twalker7/e-commerce-pro-13/README.md

 ## Usage

 Start this app by Opening the command line and executing ' npm start' or 'node server' Place routes into Insomnia, respectively, to retrieve desired data from the CRUD functions that the application operates.
+Refer to code comments for each route type in the "routes/api" folder to operate Insomnia with the appropriate route endpoints.